sehgalaryan1/Stock_Score_App/README.md

 - **Fundamental Model** (`model/fund_model.pkl`)
   Predicts a stock rating based on key financial indicators.
 - **Technical Model** (`model/tech_model.pkl`)
   Predicts a stock rating based on price-momentum and volume metrics.
+- **Scaler** (model/minmax_scaler.pkl)
+Converts the raw model predictions (Fundamental F-score and Technical Sharpe ratio) into a normalized rating between 1 and 10 for easier comparison across stocks.

 A final combined rating (1–10) is generated based on the user-assigned weightages.